copier-org/copier/CONTRIBUTING.md

     Now you can make your changes locally.

-5. When you're done making changes, check that your changes pass all tests
+5. When you're done making changes, check that your changes pass all tests:

     ```sh
     poe test